7 Ways to Get More Smoke Flavor From Your Pellet Grill

 So if you’re looking to add more smoke flavor to your food, then don’t wrap it in foil!
 Instead, try using a smoker box or even just a piece of aluminum foil folded into a little pouch.
 This will allow the smoke to reach your food and add a delicious smoky flavor.

-Some cheaper models of pellet grill will leak a lot of smoke, which means you’ll end up with a lot of smoke flavor but also a lot of wasted pellets.
+Some cheaper models of pellet grills leak a lot of smoke, costing you smoke flavor and a lot of wasted pellets.

 smoke coming from traeger tailgater